 If you are from outside the EU and you need a visa to study in the UK, you may need to register your details with the local police station.

 To find out if you need to do this, check the entry visa in your passport: if it says something like ‘Pol.
 Reg.’, you will need to register.
-If it doesn’t say anything, then you don’t need to do it!
+If it doesn’t say anything, then you don’t need to do anything.

 To register with the police, click here to make an appointment when you arrive in the UK.